© Crown copyright 2019

 Two or more sets of owners may come to an agreement about the boundary between their properties.
 The agreement can deal with the position of the legal boundary, or the maintenance of a boundary feature (such as a hedge), or both.
 This supplement is concerned only with boundary agreements in so far as they deal with the position of the legal boundary.

 For example, neighbours may agree that the legal boundary between their properties is the middle of a hedge (and that each will keep their side of the hedge below a certain height).
-Or there may be a post and rail fence and a brick wall running close together between two properties and the owners agree which of the two possible boundary features marks the legal boundary.
+Or there may be a post and rail fence and a brick wall running close together between 2 properties and the owners agree which of the 2 possible boundary features marks the legal boundary.

 It is for legal advisers to advise their clients, in the particular circumstances, as to (i) whether or not a boundary agreement is appropriate for them, (ii) the form the agreement should take and (iii) whether or not to apply to have it recorded in the register.
 However, you may find the following comments helpful.